ryanblyth/maplibre-basemaps/README.md

 - HTTP Range requests for PMTiles

 ### Style Development
-- Edit `style.json` files directly
+- Edit TypeScript style source files in `/basemaps/*/styles/`
+- Run `npm run build:styles` to regenerate `style.json`
 - Refresh the preview page to see changes
 - Check browser console for errors
 - See `docs/MAP_ELEMENTS.md` for MapLibre style reference
+- See `docs/style-json-formatting.md` for formatting rules

 ### State Label Handling